Implementing Field Renaming & Type Coercion Rules in Geospatial ETL Pipelines Jump to heading

 run: |

-pip install pyyaml jsonschema
+pip install "pyyaml>=6"

-with open('schema_contract.yaml') as f:
+with open("schema_contract.yaml") as f:

 doc = yaml.safe_load(f)

-for r in doc['rules']:
+for r in rules:

 Validation & Debugging Workflow Jump to heading